-Climate-related events Summary of anticipated changes (1) Introduction and strengthen- ing of transition policies, such as carbon pricing (carbon tax), etc. Impact of carbon pricing, etc. (Share prices) (2) Introduction of carbon pricing (carbon tax, etc.) Impact of carbon pricing (Procurement) (3) Market reform (related to sustainable finance), more pressure/demand for an environmentally conscious behavior Impact of increased private invest- ment (Share prices) (4) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior Impact of renewable energy procure- (5) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior ment (Procurement) (0) Impact of natural disasters (Share prices) (6) Escalating natural disasters Impact of natural disaster (Trading suspension) (7) Escalating natural disasters Impact of wide-area disaster response (8) Escalating natural disasters and changing weather patterns Impact of offshore development shutdown (Manpower cost)
+Climate-related events Summary of anticipated changes Analysis methods (impact and incidence) (1) Introduction and strengthen- ing of transition policies, such as carbon pricing (carbon tax), etc. Impact of carbon pricing, etc. (Share prices) Impact on share prices is estimated on the basis of the GPIF report, by utilizing the rate of fluctuations and estimating the impact on NRI after estimating the brokerage firm's revenue (2) Introduction of carbon pricing (carbon tax, etc.) Impact of carbon pricing (Procurement) As estimated impact of the expected increase in electricity prices in Data Centers in case of a carbon tax introduction (3) Market reform (related to sustainable finance), more pressure/demand for an environmentally conscious behavior Impact of increased private invest- ment (Share prices) The impact on NRI is estimated based on the expected increase in the share price as a percentage of the market value of sustainable investments by individuals (4) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior Impact of renewable energy procure- Assuming that we can retain our clients by introducing renewable energy (5) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior ment (Procurement) in line with the existing targets (i.e., License to operate).
+The impact is estimated on the anticipated increase in electricity prices (0) Impact of natural disasters (Share prices) Estimated based on the GPIF report taking into account the rate of fluctuation in physical impacts (6) Escalating natural disasters Impact of natural disaster (Trading suspension) Estimated based on the impact of a 1-2 day trading suspension (7) Escalating natural disasters Impact of wide-area disaster response Considering the degree of fluctuation in cost based on existing cost data (8) Escalating natural disasters and changing weather patterns Impact of offshore development shutdown (Manpower cost) Estimated based on a 10% to 20% of offshore production shutdown, and the cost to substitute that domestically